Rebecca Front

 Rebecca Louise Front (born 16 May 1964) is an English actress, writer and comedian.
 She won the 2010 BAFTA TV Award for Best Female Comedy Performance for The Thick of It (2009–2012).
 She is also known for her work in numerous other British comedies, including the radio show On The Hour (1992), The Day Today (1994), Knowing Me, Knowing You… with Alan Partridge (1994), Time Gentlemen Please (2000–2002), sketch show Big Train (2002), and Nighty Night (2004–2005).

 Front has also been seen in a number of dramatic roles, including Chief Superintendent Jean Innocent in Lewis (2006–2014), Mrs. Bennet in Death Comes to Pemberley (2013), Mrs. Landau in The Eichmann Show (2015), Vera in Humans (2015), and Death in Paradise (2019).
 Her theatre credits include the musicals Company and The Fix at the Donmar Warehouse, directed by Sam Mendes.

 Early life

 Front was born in Stoke Newington, London, to Sheila and Charles Front.
 Her mother wrote children's books, which her father illustrated.
 Her father also designed the title-logo on the cover of The Beatles' album Rubber Soul.
 Her father is Jewish and her mother is of Jewish and Welsh descent.
 Front was brought up in Reform Judaism.
+She gained admission to Ilford County High School for Girls, which converted to a comprehensive school during her time there.

-Front became involved in comedy while at St Hugh's College at the University of Oxford, where she read English and became the first female president of The Oxford Revue.
+Front became involved in comedy while at St Hugh's College at the University of Oxford, where she studied English and became the first female president of The Oxford Revue.
 She also trained at the Webber Douglas Academy of Dramatic Art.